arnaudroger/simpleflatmapper.org/12-csv-performance.md

 title: Performance comparison
 description: SimpleFlatMapper java library fast csv parser performance comparison jackson-csv univocity
 ---

+Those results is relatively old and number needs updating, take with caution.
+Also unfortunatly the library version was not noted at the time...

 [Benchmark Code](https://github.com/arnaudroger/mapping-benchmark/blob/master/sfm-csv)

 The benchmarks ran on a P500 Lenovo, result might differ - and do, ran on old i5, Univocity is faster than sfm.